twitter/pelikan/01-project.md

   <img style="position: absolute; top: 0; right: 0; border: 0;" src="https://s3.amazonaws.com/github/ribbons/forkme_right_orange_ff7600.png" alt="Fork me on GitHub">
 </a>

-Pelikan is a cache framework written in C. It provides an expanding collection of cache services, and a common library (ccommon) used to build them.
+[Pelikan](https://github.com/twitter/pelikan) is a cache framework written in C.
+It provides an expanding collection of cache services, and a common library, [ccommon](https://github.com/twitter/ccommon), used to build them.

 Pelikan optimizes for high-throughput, low-latency data access in a datacenter-like environment.
 It adopts a highly modularized architecture,